 Click here for an index to the deeds for 178 Marlborough, and click here for further information about the land between the south side of Marlborough and Alley 425, from Dartmouth to Exeter.

 Richard Sullivan was a retired shipping merchant in the Calcutta trade.
 He and his wife, Henrietta (Gardiner) Sullivan, previously had lived at 395 Beacon.
-While 178 Marlborough was being built, they traveled to Europe, and Henrietta Sullivan died in Austria in September of 1880.
-Richard Sullivan lived at 178 Marlborough upon his return, but had moved to 25 Mt.
-Vernon by 1882.
+While 178 Marlborough was being built, they traveled to Europe, and Henrietta Sullivan died in Austria in July of 1880.

 On April 25, 1881, 178 Marlborough was purchased from Richard Sullivan by Mary Sarah (Sargent) Thomas, the widow of Arthur Malcolm Thomas, a trustee of estates, who had died in December of 1879.
 They had lived in Forest Hills before his death.